FractalFrame/win-proxychains/README.md

 ## Opsec notice

 **DO NOT** rely on `win-proxychains` to fully prevent leakage of DNS requests.
-Due large surface of the DNS resolving infrastructure in Windows, only a best effort attempt was made to implement `proxy_dns` mode.
+Due to the large number of ways in which DNS resolving can happen in Windows, only a best effort attempt was made to implement `proxy_dns` mode.
 Several known avenues of DNS leakage remain due to implementation complexity.
 Applications written to use these APIs or mechanisms to resolve DNS names *will* leak DNS traffic on your local interfaces. *If opsec is important `win-proxychains` must be used with additional measures to ensure an airgap*.

 The DNS leakage gap is as follows: